NITHISH74/Mini-project-Super-Resolution/README.md

 - [Pose Estimation](https://github.com/tensorlayer/openpose)
 ### Conclusion
-In conclusion, The Deep learning-based image enhancement process using the Enhanced Super-Resolution Generative Adversarial Network (ESRGAN).
+In conclusion, The Deep learning-based image enhancement process using the Enhanced Super Resolution Generative Adversarial Network (ESRGAN).
 The script begins by preprocessing and enhancing an original image through the ESRGAN model, resulting in a highresolution, visually improved image.
 Post-processing steps involve sharpening the enhanced image to further refine its quality.